How Wellness Clinics Source and Manage Holistic Practitioners

 Collaborative Planning

-When holistic services are part of a broader care plan (especially where conventional and complementary therapies overlap), clinics often designate pathways for interdisciplinary communication.
-For example, a practitioner might share updates with a nutritionist or counselor as part of a patient’s integrated care plan.
+When holistic services are included in a larger care plan, especially when they overlap with traditional therapies, clinics often set up ways for different professionals to communicate.
+For example, a practitioner might share updates with a nutritionist or counselor as part of a patient’s care plan.

 Orientation and Clinic Policies

-Even experienced practitioners benefit from a clear orientation to clinic systems, policies, ethical standards, and administrative workflows.
-This might include training on electronic health records, appointment protocols, and client confidentiality practices.
+Even experienced practitioners benefit from a clear introduction to the clinic’s systems, rules, ethics, and daily routines.
+This can include training on health records, appointment procedures, and keeping client information private.

 Supporting Practitioners for Success